CollinErickson/MVP2005/README.md

 Put these both in the proper folders.
 If you need help, Google it or post in the PCSX2 forums.

-3. Download the latest memory card file from the Releases tab on this page.
+3. Download the latest memory card file from the [Releases page](https://github.com/CollinErickson/MVP2005/releases/).
+Look at the most recent release, and download the ".ps2" file, which is the memory card.
 Put this file in the memory card folder for PCSX2.
 In PCSX2, open the memory card settings, and put the memory card in one of the two slots.

-4. Start the game.
+4. Start the game in PCSX2.
 Navigate to the Rosters option and then Load Rosters.

 ### Using PS2